(Getting coverage has never been easier)

 Hotel Business Insurance Covers Your Property and Assets

 Opening a hotel requires a substantial financial investment.
-You will want to be sure to have protection for financial losses associated with property loss and loss of income.
-Some coverage options that can afford you this protection include:
+You’ll want to be sure to have protection for financial losses associated with property and income loss.
+Some coverage options that can give you this protection, and peace of mind, include:

-- General property coverage: Your hotel is filled furnishings, electronics, décor, carpeting and amenities.
-If property is lost or damaged due to theft, vandalism, fire, severe weather or other catastrophic event, this coverage will provide you with compensation for your losses.
-You will want to have sufficient coverage for the many things in your hotel.
+- General property coverage: Your hotel is filled with furniture, electronics, décor, carpeting, and amenities.
+If property is lost or damaged due to theft, vandalism, fire, severe weather, or other catastrophic event, this coverage will help compensate you for your losses.

 - Equipment breakdown coverage: An equipment breakdown can have a serious effect on your bottom line.
-If you have an equipment failure in your kitchen, it can affect your restaurant and room service revenue.
+If you have an equipment failure and, say, your heat goes out, you’ll have some unhappy guests, which could lead to substantial revenue loss.
 A failure of your computer system can cause lost reservations and angry customers.
-Equipment breakdown coverage will provide funds to repair faulty equipment and to make up for lost income that resulted from the failure.
+Equipment breakdown coverage will provide funds to repair damage caused by the equipment failure and help make up for lost income due to the covered failure.

-- Business interruption coverage: If a covered event forces you to temporarily close your hotel for repairs, or impassable roads keep your guests away, you can rely on business interruption coverage to provide you with sufficient income to allow you pay your monthly expenses and employee salaries.
+- Business interruption coverage: If a covered event forces you to temporarily close your hotel for repairs, you can rely on business interruption coverage to provide you with sufficient income to help you pay monthly expenses and employee salaries.
 This coverage is typically limited to one year.

 - Food spoilage coverage: If a power failure or equipment breakdown causes food in your hotel’s restaurant to go bad, you could face a large financial loss.
 Food spoilage coverage will compensate you for lost or spoiled food.

 - Utility interruption coverage: A utility outage can have serious consequences.
-If there is no running water, your hotel will need to close its restaurant and may need to move guests to a new location if the problem is not resolved quickly.
-Utility interruption coverage provides compensation for any losses accrued due to a sustained utility outage.
+If there’s no running water, your hotel will need to close its restaurant and may need to move guests to a new location.
+Utility interruption coverage can provide compensation for any losses accrued due to a sustained utility outage.

 Other Coverage Options Are Available

-Many hotel and motel insurance companies will offer several other coverage options from which you can choose.
-Some of the more popular include:
+Many hotel and motel insurance companies will offer several other coverage options that could help you fill in any remaining exposures.
+Among the more popular, are:

-- Umbrella coverage: You may want to consider purchasing an umbrella insurance policy to meet any excess liability charges you may be faced with.
-This additional coverage can save your business from bankruptcy following a catastrophic event.
+- Umbrella coverage: You may want to consider purchasing an umbrella insurance policy to meet any excess liability claims you may be faced with.
+This additional coverage works on top of your existing liability policy and can save your business from bankruptcy following a catastrophic event.

-- Hotel guest relocation services: If a problem such as a fire or a utility outage forces you to relocate your guests, this insurance coverage will provide you with compensation for the costs associated with moving guests, as well as the losses incurred by your hotel as a result.
+- Hotel guest relocation services: If a problem like a fire or a utility outage forces you to relocate your guests, this insurance coverage will provide you with compensation for the costs associated with moving guests and any losses incurred by your hotel as a result.

 - Event cancellation insurance: Many hotels rely on the income generated by renting out halls and banquet rooms for events.
-If an event must be cancelled due to damage to your hotel, equipment failure or power outages, this insurance will cover the associated costs, including an lost revenue that would have been generated.
+If an event needs to be cancelled due to some sort of covered damage, equipment failure, or power outages, this insurance will cover the associated costs, including lost revenue.